The Low Spark of High Heeled Boys (song)

 "The Low Spark of High Heeled Boys" is the title track from the 1971 album by British rock band Traffic, written by Jim Capaldi and Steve Winwood.
 Despite never being released as a single due to its long duration, it became a staple of North American AOR-format FM radio stations in the 1970s and still receives airplay on classic rock radio today.

 Lyrics and composition

-The title refers to an inscription written by diminutive American actor Michael J. Pollard in Jim Capaldi's notebook while they were both in Morocco.
+The title refers to an inscription written by American actor Michael J. Pollard in Jim Capaldi's notebook while they were both in Morocco.
 Capaldi and Pollard were planning to work on a movie that was never filmed.
 Capaldi said: